thu-ml/tianshou/docs/tutorials/batch.rst

 Hierarchical Named Tensors
 ---------------------------

 "Hierarchical named tensors" refers to a set of tensors where their names form a hierarchy.
 Suppose there are four tensors ``[t1, t2, t3, t4]`` with names ``[name1, name2, name3, name4]``, where ``name1`` and ``name2`` belong to the same namespace ``name0``, then the full name of tensor ``t1`` is ``name0.name1``.
-That is, the hierarchy lies in names of tensors.
+That is, the hierarchy lies in the names of tensors.

 The requirement of storing and manipulating hierarchical named tensors is very intense, especially in reinforcement learning.
-For example, the abstraction of RL is very simple, just ``state, reward, done = environment.step(action)``, but we have to deal with the heterogeneity of reinforcement learning problems. ``reward`` and ``done`` are simple, they are mostly scalar values.
-However, the ``state`` varies with environments. ``state`` can be simply a vector, a tensor, or ``state`` can be camera input combined with sensory input.
+For example, the abstraction of RL is very simple, just ``state, reward, done = env.step(action)``, but we have to deal with the heterogeneity of reinforcement learning problems. ``reward`` and ``done`` are simple, they are mostly scalar values.
+However, the ``state`` varies with environments. ``state`` can be simply a vector, a tensor, or a camera input combined with sensory input.
 In the last case, it is natural to store them as hierarchical named tensors.
 This hierarchy can go beyond ``state``: we can store ``state``, ``reward``, and ``done`` together as hierarchical named tensors.

 Note that, storing hierarchical named tensors is as easy as creating nested dictionary objects:

 .. code-block:: python

     {
-        'done':done,
-        'reward':reward,
-        'state':
+        'done': done,
+        'reward': reward,
-            {
+        'state': {
-                'camera':camera,
-                'sensory':sensory
+            'camera': camera,
+            'sensory': sensory
         }
     }

-The real problem is how to **manipulate them**, such as adding new transition tuples into replay buffer and dealing with teir heterogeneity. ``Batch`` is designed to easily create, store, and manipulate these hierarchical named tensors.
+The real problem is how to **manipulate them**, such as adding new transition tuples into replay buffer and dealing with their heterogeneity. ``Batch`` is designed to easily create, store, and manipulate these hierarchical named tensors.

 What Does Batch Contain
 ------------------------